photoprism/photoprism-docs/docs/getting-started/cloud/digitalocean.md

 #### Choose a plan ####

-We recommend hosting PhotoPrism on a server with at least 2 cores and 4 GB of memory.
-Indexing and searching may be slow on smaller Droplets, depending on how many and what types of files you upload.
+We recommend hosting PhotoPrism on a server with at least 2 cores and 3 GB of physical memory.
+Indexing and searching can be slow on smaller Droplets, depending on how many and what types of files you upload.

+!!! info ""
+    While PhotoPrism has been reported to work on Droplets with less memory, we take no responsibility for instability or performance issues.
+RAW file conversion and TensorFlow are disabled on Droplets with 1 GB or less of physical memory.

 ![Screenshot](img/2-do-setup.png)